 What are considered vintage Chanel fakes?

-The best way to protect yourself from getting duped is to know what fake vintage Chanel bags should look like.
+The best way to protect yourself from getting duped is to know what fake vintage Chanel bags should look like even if they are bulk bags.
 There are some fakes that so closely resemble the real ones that even experts can hardly tell them apart, which is why it’s important to be well-informed before deciding whether to purchase an old bag.
 Authentic vintage Channels may cost you a pretty penny but at least your money will be worth it since you won’t end up buying a replica that costs about 5% of the original price.